 Whether you live in Colorado or hope to go there for a destination wedding, you need to get a marriage license.
 This will have to be done at the county clerk's office where you're getting married and each county may have its own requirements.

 While it's wise to contact the office directly about a month or so before your wedding date, there are some statewide regulations that will help you get started so you know which documents to bring and what information you need to have ready.

 Types of Unions

 Colorado allows for both marriages and civil unions.
 Each has a separate application, though the requirements are generally the same.

 Additionally, some counties and municipalities, such as Denver, allow couples to register for a committed partnership.
 According to the Denver Office of the Clerk and Recorder, this "creates a public record of your relationship," though none of the legal rights afforded to married couples or those in civil unions.

-Neither one of you has to be a resident of Colorado.
-Colorado is a great state for a destination wedding!
+Neither spouse has to be a resident of Colorado which is one reason why Colorado is a popular state for destination weddings.

 There is no waiting period for getting married in Colorado and there are no required tests.

 The fees for a marriage license may vary from county to county in Colorado, though it's generally around $30.
 Some counties require cash, so don't leave home without it!